MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 To retrieve the access key and connection string:
 1. Go to the Azure portal and navigate to your Azure Blob Storage account.
 2. Under **Security + Networking**, select **Access keys**.
-3. You will find the access keys and the complete connection string.
+3. You find the access keys and the complete connection string.
 Copy these values and paste them in the Apache Airflow connection.
    :::image type="content" source="media/apache-airflow-jobs/blob-storage.png" lightbox="media/apache-airflow-jobs/blob-storage.png" alt-text="Screenshot represents how to get connection string and key of Azure Blob Storage.":::

 In the workflow, we are using the `WasbHook` to download the sketch from Azure Blob Storage.
-To enable it you need to set up a connection in Airflow:
+To enable it, you need to set up a connection in Airflow:
 1. Open Apache Airflow Job, Click on `View Connections` -> `+` -> Select Connection Type as `Azure Blob Storage`.
 2. Fill in the following details:
     * Connection Id: Set it to `wasb_conn_id` (ensure it matches the code).